-This credit is available from July 1, 2003, through June 30, 2025.
+This credit is available from July 1, 2003, through June 30, 2030.
 The annual credit is available beginning in the year the equipment is placed in service and may be taken for that equipment each year for the following nine (9) years.
 The total amount of credit taken in any one (1) year is only allowed against fifty percent (50%) of the aggregate income and franchise tax liability for that year.
-Any excess credit amount can be carried forward for up to ten (10) consecutive years from the close of the original year in which the excess credit could not be used.
+Any excess credit amount can be carried forward for up to ten (10) consecutive years.
 The total amount of credits taken over the ten (10) consecutive year period cannot exceed one hundred percent (100%) of the original investment in the equipment.
 This credit is not refundable.
 The expense may not be used as both a credit and a deduction.
 If the expense is taken both as a credit and as a deduction, then the amount of the credit taken must be added back to Mississippi taxable income in the year the credit is used.